 Obesity is epidemic in the United States and current treatment approaches have demonstrated limited long-term success for most obese patients.
 We are taking a different approach to obesity drug development by leveraging new understanding of the genetic causes of severe obesity to develop innovative therapies that we believe have the potential for compelling efficacy.
 Setmelanotide's unique mechanism of action at MC4R enables a targeted approach to treating very severe obesity in patients with specific, monogenic defects in the MC4 signaling pathway.
 By restoring impaired function in this pathway, setmelanotide can serve as replacement therapy for genetic deficiencies, with the potential for dramatic improvements in weight and appetite.
-We believe we are at the forefront of improving treatment outcomes in subtypes of severe obesity that are caused by genetically-defined defects in the MC4 pathway.
+We believe we are at the forefront of developing a therapeutic option to improve treatment outcomes in subtypes of severe obesity caused by genetically-defined defects in the MC4 pathway.

 Setmelanotide activates MC4R, which is part of the key pathway that can independently regulate energy homeostasis, which refers to the body's energy balance, and appetite.
 The critical role of the MC4 pathway in weight regulation was validated with the discovery that single genetic defects along this pathway result in early onset and severe obesity.
-An expanding set of severe obesity genetic defects are now identified that involve genes in the pathway which are either upstream of MC4R-for example POMC deficiency obesity and LepR deficiency obesity-or genes that are downstream of MC4R or affect MC4R itself.
+An expanding set of severe obesity genetic defects are now identified that involve genes in the pathway which are either upstream of MC4R-for example POMC deficiency obesity and LEPR deficiency obesity-or genes that are downstream of MC4R or affect MC4R itself.
 We are focusing setmelanotide clinical development on patients with monogenic upstream genetic defects in which obesity is life-threatening but the downstream MC4 pathway is fully functional.
 We believe setmelanotide has the potential to restore lost activity in the MC4 pathway by bypassing the defects upstream of MC4R, and activating the MC4 pathway below such defects.
 In this way, setmelanotide may serve as replacement therapy to reestablish weight and appetite control in patients with these genetic disorders.

 The first generation of MC4R agonists were predominantly small molecules that failed in clinical trials due to safety issues, particularly increases in blood pressure, in addition to having limited efficacy.
 In contrast, setmelanotide, a novel eight amino acid peptide, retains the specificity and functionality of the naturally occurring hormone that activates MC4R, and has exhibited preliminary evidence of efficacy without adversely affecting blood pressure in our Phase 1 and ongoing Phase 2 clinical trials.
-We are currently evaluating setmelanotide, which is administered by subcutaneous, or SC, injection, for the treatment of six genetic disorders of obesity: POMC deficiency obesity, LepR deficiency obesity, Bardet-Biedl syndrome, Alström syndrome, POMC heterozygous deficiency obesity, and POMC epigenetic disorders.
-We have positive Phase 2, proof of concept results for three of these indications thus far-POMC deficiency obesity and LepR deficiency obesity, both of which are currently in Phase 3 development-and Bardet-Biedl syndrome for which we anticipate we can initiate a Phase 3 clinical trial in 2018.
+We are currently evaluating setmelanotide, which is administered by subcutaneous, or SC, injection, for the treatment of six genetic disorders of obesity: POMC deficiency obesity, LEPR deficiency obesity, Bardet-Biedl syndrome, POMC heterozygous deficiency obesity, and POMC epigenetic disorders.
+We have positive Phase 2, proof of concept results for four of these indications thus far-POMC deficiency obesity, LEPR deficiency obesity, Bardet-Biedl syndrome and Alström syndrome, for which we are in Phase 3 development.